Eastern black rail

 - The eastern black rail benefits from programs to preserve and enhance wetlands; such programs should be encouraged for their conservation.

 - Encourage additional survey work for the subspecies and undertake efforts to protect habitats where it is found.
+Contact your local Ecological Services Field Office for the latest eastern black rail survey protocol.

 - Support groups that are providing a forum for collaboration between researchers and stakeholders, and share information about the subspecies, identify information needs, and support conservation actions.